-Requests for full-time leave of absences shall be approved.
-Requests for part-time leaves may be approved at the Employer's discretion.
+Requests for a leave of absence of up to 1.0 FTE for the CUPE President shall be approved.

+Requests for part-time leaves of absence may be approved at the Employer's discretion subject to operational requirements.

 21.04 LEAVE FOR COURT APPEARANCES